SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 ```
 git clone  https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git
 ```
 This will generate a directory called **curvedSurfaceFTLE**, which contains all the code.
 To check if all the necessary components are working, run `main.m` on MATLAB.
-This runs the deformation analysis on an synthetic example dataset given in `./Data/growingSphere.mat` and presents the following result, [The datasets is not on a staticMesh PLEASE UPDATE IT] [FIGURE BELOW: REPLACE ZETA WITH XI TO BE CONSISTENT WITH THE PAPER + PLEASE ALSO ADD A LINE EXPLAINING LAMBDA ISO AND REFERE THE READER TO THE PAPER + BELOW MAKE SURE TO WRITE T_0 AND T_F CONSISTENTLY.
-SOMETIMES I READ T0 AND TF].
+This runs the deformation analysis on an synthetic example dataset given in `./Data/growingSphere.mat` and presents the result given below.
 In addition, the visualization of the velocity field, forward and backward advection of tracer particles would be given in `/saveResults` directory as `vizVelocity.mp4` , `forAdvct.mp4`, and `bckAdvct.mp4` respectively.

 ![Result of FTLE Analaysis](../../Images/resultCodeMAIN.png)